artwalker/EasyTranslator/README.md

   - Second, place the text you want to translate in the **book** directory.
 You can modify this directory in the source code if needed

-  - Finally, please note that Linux and Windows handle things differently.
-To ensure correct execution, go into the source code and uncomment or comment out sections as necessary based on your operating system.

 ###### :pushpin: Example

 ```bash